mlopes/marco-lopes.com/articles/_posts/2013/2013-03-17-more-on-tdd-in-haxe-slash-nme-game-of-life.md

 title: "More on TDD in Haxe/NME - Game Of Life"
 date: 2013-03-17 20:02
 comments: true
+image: /assets/posts/images/haxe.png
+summary: Munit is a testing tool for Haxe, with the right configurations it can be used for TDD and BDD.
+Here we see an example of applying Spec level BDD to drive the development of the Game of Life
 tags:
     - haxe
     - nme